MakeSchool-Tutorials/Ramp-Level-0/P02-Variables/content.md

 Ensure you keep the `background` function at the top of `draw`, we want the creature to move, not for it to smear color across the canvas (also do not move it to the `mousePressed` function)

-3-shape creature moving from left to right across the canvas:
+Creature moving from left to right across the canvas:

 ![moving creature](assets/moving_creature.png "moving creature")